odin-arsenal/gungnir/lib/lib.docg/content/Pipeline.md

 - `<file>.odin.d/<procedure>.md`: Individual page for the procedure.
 Used for amalgamated `<file>.odin.md` and `SUMMARY.md` creation.

 - `<file>.odin.d/<procedure>.json`: This is a parsed _Markdown_ with information about the procedure.
 It's meant to be used alongside an _IDE_ or other plugins and tools.
 Contains rich information that complements static inference.
 This is useful for creating other tools and integrations that can improve developer experience.
-For these file be properly created a strict _Markdown_ format must be follow.
+For example if you want to convert _Markdown_ to _Asciidoc_ for usage in other backends like [Antora Docs](https://docs.antora.org/antora/latest/).
+For creating these, the file **must** be properly created using a strict _Markdown_ format.
 Check [Gungnir Markdown Style Guide](./) for more information.

 - `content/`: Optional.
 Contains custom pages that will be manually linked in `TOPICS.md` by the developer.